Skip to main content

 In recent years, many States have strengthened human rights protection for LGBTI people including by:

-• Granting recognition of same-sex relationships, and ensuring that transgender individuals are able to obtain identity documents that reflect their preferred gender without abusive requirements
+• Ensuring that transgender individuals can obtain identity documents that reflect their gender identity, based on self-determination and without abusive requirements

-• Putting in place training programmes for police, prison staff, teachers, social workers and caregivers to better serve the LGBTI community
+• Putting in place training programmes for police, prison staff, teachers, social workers and caregivers to ensure non-discriminatory treatment to the LGBTI community

-Learn ore about what States are doing to advance LGBTI equality
+Learn more about what States are doing to advance LGBTI equality